molepi-precmed/trans-qtls/README.md

           The pipeline makes use of the <a href="https://genoscores.cphs.mvm.ed.ac.uk/">GENOSCORES</a> platform to compute eQTL and pQTL scores and aggregate the trans QTL effects into genomewide scores which are then tested for association with the disease.

+The summary-level data accompanying the paper is released separately: https://doi.org/10.5281/zenodo.7786862

 The code in this repository was used in the analysis reported in: